sabio-engineering/cookbook-dvelp/handbook/information-security/cryptographic-controls-policy.md

 SSH keys please [read
 this](https://help.github.com/en/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent).

-Using SSH key is more secure approach, the private key remains on the client side, and no secret value is ever sent to the server.
+Using an SSH key is a more secure approach.
+The private key remains on the client side, and no secret value is ever sent to the server.
 Therefore we require all system authentication and subsequent remote sessions to be run via SSH or TLS.

 ## Encrypting sensitive data in databases

-In Order to protect sensitive data like passwords or secret tokens we hash or encrypt them before saving to the database.
+In order to protect sensitive data like passwords or secret tokens we hash or encrypt them before saving to the database.

 ### Data hashing